MicrosoftDocs/win32/desktop-src/WmiSdk/handling-errors-with-the-mof-compiler.md

 ---
-Description: If the MOF compiler cannot finish compiling a MOF file, the WMI repository may be left in an undefined state. ms.assetid: 13adc666-6588-4cfd-a5eb-17da93434468 ms.tgt_platform: multiple
+description: If the MOF compiler cannot finish compiling a MOF file, the WMI repository may be left in an undefined state. ms.assetid: 13adc666-6588-4cfd-a5eb-17da93434468 ms.tgt_platform: multiple
 title: Handling Errors with the MOF Compiler